logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

-# Hopsworks API Key
+# Hopsworks API key

-In order for the Databricks cluster to be able to communicate with the Hopsworks Feature Store, the clients running on Databricks need to be able to access a Hopsworks API Key.
+In order for the Databricks cluster to be able to communicate with the Hopsworks Feature Store, the clients running on Databricks need to be able to access a Hopsworks API key.

-## Generating an API Key
+## Generate an API key

 In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
-Select *Api keys*.
+Select *API keys*.
 Give the key a name and select the job, featurestore and project scopes before creating the key.
 Copy the key into your clipboard for the next step.

 !!! success "Scopes"
-    The created API-Key should at least have the following scopes:
+    The API key should contain at least the following scopes:

     1. featurestore
     2. project